microsoft/vscode-dev-containers/script-library/docs/docker.md

     "overrideCommand": false
     ```

+    While technically optional, using `--init` will ensure [Zombie Processes](https://en.wikipedia.org/wiki/Zombie_process) are cleaned up which is a bit more likely when you are using Docker in this way.

 4. If you are running the container as something other than root (either via `USER` in your Dockerfile or `containerUser`), you'll need to ensure that the user has `sudo` access.
 (If you run the container as root and just reference the user in `remoteUser` you will not have this problem, so this is recommended instead.)
 The [`debian-common.sh`](common.md) script can do this for you, or you [set one up yourself](https://aka.ms/vscode-remote/containers/non-root).

 ### Supporting bind mounts from the workspace folder